 No deals were completed in the Private Energy Infrastructure portfolio during the period.
-We continue to have conviction behind greenfield liquefied natural gas (LNG) development projects in North America given the geopolitical landscape for natural gas and favorable pricing spread between domestic supply and the global markets.
-The fund also remains invested in MPL, a 15 million metric tonnes per annum (mmtpa) LNG development project focused on bringing Permian sourced gas to the west coast of Mexico and alleviating the additional transportation costs and time it takes to bring LNG to Asian markets while avoiding Panama Canal congestion.
+The fund remains invested in MPL, a 15 million metric tonnes per annum (mmtpa) LNG development project focused on bringing Permian sourced gas to the west coast of Mexico for export to Asian markets.
+Additionally, the fund has a preferred equity investment in renewable electricity provider, One Energy, providing behind the meter solutions for industrial customers.